-Therapeutic Effect: Seroquel is indicated for the treatment of schizophrenia and for the acute treatment of manic episodes associated with bipolar I disorder.
+Therapeutic Effect: Seroquel is used to treat schizophrenia and manic episodes associated with bipolar I disorder.

-Pregnancy Recommendation: Limited human data- Animal data suggest risk
+Pregnancy Recommendation: There is limited human data.
+Animal data suggest risk.

-Occasional: (9%-3%) Constipation, orthostatic hypotension, tachycardia, dry mouth, dyspepsia (heartburn, indigestion, epigastric pain), rash, asthenia (loss of strength, energy), abdominal pain, rhinitis.
+- Occasional: (9%-3%) Constipation, orthostatic hypotension, dyspepsia (heartburn, indigestion, epigastric pain), tachycardia, rash, rhinitis, dry mouth, asthenia (loss of strength, energy), abdominal pain.

-**Pregnancy/Lactation: Unknown if drug is distributed in breast milk.
-Not recommended for breast-feeding mothers.
-Pregnancy Category C.
+Pregnancy/Lactation Considerations: It is unknown if quetiapine is distributed in breast milk.
+It is not recommended for breastfeeding mothers.